(fictional accounts continued)

-Grand Central Hotel – This hotel did exist in Deadwood, but was never owned by E.B.
-Farnum, nor George Hearst, and was obviously never attempted to be purchased by Alma Garrett, since she didn’t even exist.
-Built by Charles H. Wagner, it was one of the first hotels to open in June, 1876.
-What is true in the Deadwood Series, is that Lucretia “Aunt Lou” Marchbanks was the Kitchen Manager at the Grand Central, almost from day one.
+Grand Central Hotel – This hotel did exist in Deadwood but was never owned by E.B.
+Farnum nor George Hearst and was obviously never attempted to be purchased by Alma Garrett since she didn’t even exist.
+Built by Charles H. Wagner, it was one of the first hotels to open in June 1876.
+What is true in the Deadwood Series is that Lucretia “Aunt Lou” Marchbanks was the Kitchen Manager at the Grand Central, almost from day one.
 In no time, the hotel, which really wasn’t so grand, was better known for its great food served in its restaurant and Lucretia Marchbanks had become better known as “Aunt Lou.”
 On July 4, 1876, the Grand Central Hotel hosted Deadwood’s first ball, where nine “proper” women showed up to enjoy a little dancing and Aunt Lou’s great food.
-Nine “proper” women was probably close to all of them in the camp at the time, as most of the “ladies” in the Deadwood’s early days, were of the “sporting” variety.
+Nine “proper” women were probably close to all of them in the camp at the time, as most of the “ladies” in the Deadwood’s early days were of the “sporting” variety.

 In September, General Crook visited Deadwood and stayed at the Grand Central.
 Two months later, yet another ball was thrown in December to celebrate the coming of the Telegraph.
-Obviously successful, another story and a new front were added to the hotel in July, 1877 and shortly thereafter, Wagner retired and leased the hotel to W.H.
+Obviously successful, another story and a new front were added to the hotel in July 1877, and shortly after that, Wagner retired and leased the hotel to W.H.
 Fanton.

-After only two years of operation, the Grand Central Hotel went on the auction block July 1878.
-With the sale, portions of the building were leased for retail space and various managers would run the remaining facilities as a boarding house up and until the big fire of September 1879.
+After only two years of operation, the Grand Central Hotel went on the auction block in July 1878.
+With the sale, portions of the building were leased for retail space, and various managers would run the remaining facilities as a boarding house until the big fire of September 1879.
 The hotel was renovated into a 70 bed furnished lodging house and served as host to the many soldiers visiting the area from Ft.
 Meade.
-The lodging house experienced a slow decline over the years, suffering its final demise in 1892 when the building is raised to make room for new development.
+The lodging house experienced a slow decline over the years, suffering its final demise in 1892 when it was raised to make room for new development.